create3000/x_ite/docs/_posts/tutorials/building-a-x3d-world.md

 - [Profiles](/x_ite/profiles/overview/)
 - [Components](/x_ite/components/overview/)

-## Header Statements
+## Head Statements

-There are a few other header statements, but always add a **PROFILE** statement.
+There are a few other head statements, but always add a **PROFILE** statement.
 If there is no profile declared, profile **Full** is assumed and all components will be loaded, but this is probably not always desired.

-There are three header statements:
+There are three head statements:

 1. **COMPONENT** statements
 2. **UNIT** statements
 3. **META** statements

-Order of header statements is important!
+Order of head statements is important!

 ### XML Encoding